Life is an extremely complex concept, and yet, a small child realizes that an ant or a plant is alive while a rock and a car are not.

 All organisms are composed of cells – the structural and functional unit of life.
-Even very simple, single-celled organisms are remarkably complex: inside each cell, atoms make up molecules; which in turn make up cell organelles and other components of the cell.
+Even very simple, single-celled organisms are remarkably complex: inside each cell, atoms make up molecules, which in turn make up cell organelles and other components.

-In multicellular organisms, similar cells make up tissues and in turn, tissues collaborate to create organs (body structures with distinct functions).
-Together, these organs work together forming organ systems.
+In multicellular organisms, similar cells make up tissues, and in turn, tissues collaborate to create organs (body structures with distinct functions).
+Together, these organs work, forming organ systems.